XStandard XHTML (Strict or 1.1) WYSIWYG Editor

 The Screen Reader Preview feature is written in XSLT and can be customized or completely replaced by a specialized version.
 For instance, XStandard ships with built-in warnings against using ambiguous hyperlink text such as Click Here, but the XSLT can be customized to modify such expressions or to add new ones.

+XStandard is fully keyboard-accessible.
 This makes it possible to edit even complex constructs such as definition lists.
 The screen shot below shows editing of definition lists using the keyboard.

 Context menu for definition lists.

-The editor's toolbar is also keyboard accessible via the context menu, as seen in the screen shot below.
+The editor's toolbar is also keyboard-accessible via the context menu, as seen in the screen shot below.

 Context menu showing access to the toolbar buttons.

-Keyboard Shortcuts
+Keyboard shortcuts

 PressTo